asierra/Metagrafica/mg.1.md

 `ARCST sc r dq q0 [shift [n]]: x y`
 :  Draw an arc of radius *r*, wide *dq* and initial angle *q0* and put the marker of scale *sc* at the end of the arc, centered at the point *x y*.
 The structure is rotated according to the angle.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
 A second optional parameter indicates the number of arcs to be drawn, updating everytime the center with the PP matrix.

+## Path manipulation

+It is possible to create directly a path with its name and the character **&**.

+`&name path`
+:  Creates a new path with the name you defined.

+Once created, a path can be used in any primitive command, for instance `PL &name`.
+Every time a path is used, the corresponding matrix PT is applied.
+If you don't want this, just initialize that matrix with *IDPT*.
+You can copy a path to another one, simply defining the new one with the old one: `&newpath &oldpath`.

+`CTPT name`
+:  After that command, you can transform and concatenate predefined paths and the result will be stored in the new path *&name*.
+The position is automatically updated.
+See examples below.

+`OPPT`
+:  This command creates a graphics state in with the paths are not closed, so you can join them in the same path, at PostScript level, otherwise incompatible primitives like lines and arcs.

+`CLPT`
+:  To close both CTPT and OPPT.

+`INVPT name`
+:  Invert the order of the points in the path named *&name*.

+`NORMPT name`
+:  Normalize the path named *&name* in a way that the lower left point is (0,0) and the upper right one is (1,1).

+`RPPT name n`
+:  To be used inside `CTPT`, repeats n times the path *&name*.

 ## Optional Controls

 `$D dx dy`